open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

 3. `git remote add upstream https://github.com/open-learning-exchange/open-learning-exchange.github.io.git`
 4. `git remote -v` - confirm upstream repository is added

+#### Sync Your Fork
+1. `git fetch upstream` - retrieve changes from the upstream repository
+2. `git checkout master` - switch to the master branch
+3. `git merge upstream/master` - merge upstream changes into your local branch
+4. `git push origin master` - push updates to your GitHub fork

 #### Additional Useful Commands
-1. `git diff` - compare different versions of files
+1. `git diff` - compare different versions of files ([more info](https://git-scm.com/docs/git-diff))
-2. `git status` - view changes in the branch
+2. `git status` - view the changes made in the branch, and whether the branch is up-to-date with master ([more info](https://git-scm.com/docs/git-status))
-3. `git pull` - sync local repository with remote repository
+3. `git pull` - sync the local repository with the remote repository ([more info](https://git-scm.com/docs/git-pull))
-4. `git push` - upload local repository changes to GitHub
+4. `git push` - push the updates that you made to the local repositories to the GitHub repositories ([more info](https://git-scm.com/docs/git-push))

 **NOTE**: Always sync your fork and ensure your repositories are up to date before starting work to minimize data loss and potential conflicts.